 Making an international move is very costly, so you want to ensure it’s the right decision.
 The price of a move to a new country depends on several factors, the largest of which is where you’re moving to and how much you have to move.

 Travel costs, visa fees, and your mover, if you decide to move your properties too, can also influence how much your move costs.
 To visit a foreign country, you must apply for a visa first.
-The cost of the visa can vary depending on the country, the type of visa, and the length of your visit.
+The cost of the ticket can vary depending on the country, the type of visa, and the length of your visit.

-#3: Family Needs a valid Passport Before Visiting
+#3: Family Needs a Valid Passport Before Visiting

 Generally speaking, how long you can stay in Costa Rica is contingent on what country you are coming from.
 Immigration officials may also request you prove your economic stability in Costa Rica.
 Even if you have a 90-day tourist visa, an immigration official can determine how long your stay will be.

-Family should also carry documents proving they have been approved as visitors by the immigration authorities.
+Family should also carry documents proving they have been approved visitors by the immigration authorities.
 Those who don’t comply with these rules risk being fined or detained by immigration authorities upon arrival.

 Many people enjoy living here because it is a small country with rural areas with farms where you can see wildlife and buy produce directly from local farmers.
-There is also a strong social security and pensionado program, making it easy to retire in Costa Rica.
+There is also a robust social security and pensionado program, making it easy to retire in Costa Rica.